Khalid ibn al-Walid Army: History

 On 3 July 2018, the group became involved in the 2018 Southern Syria offensive, after launching an attack on pro-government forces in Western Daraa.
 They were the suspected perpetrators of a coordinated series of attacks near As-Suwayda on July 25 that killed more than 250 people and injured scores more.

 In September 2019, the group released photos of a captured Syrian government intelligence officer in Daraa and later executed him.

-On 5 November 2019, fighters from Islamic State – Hawran Province released photos after the death of ISIL's leader Abu Bakr al-Baghdadi, pledging allegiance to his successor Abu Ibrahim al-Hashimi al-Qurashi.
+Territorial control and administration

-On 22 December 2019, Islamic State – Hawran Province announced that its fighters managed to kill 2 Russian soldiers in the town of Tasil.
+The Khalid ibn al-Walid Army enforced the Islamic State’s form of Sharia.
+In the small pocket the group controlled, its fighters forced women to wear burqas and men to wear loose trousers and to grow long hair and beards.
+Since 2016, the group had executed more than 20 people, mostly in the town of Shajara, by beheading.
+The group had also locked smokers in cages and amputated people on allegations of theft.